 How to Join

-There will be no in-person recruitment in the fall 2020 semester.
+There will be no in-person recruitment in the spring 2021 semester.
 However, potential members can join an IFC fraternity though continuous open bidding, commonly referred to as informal recruitment or 365 recruitment.
 Chapters will use virtual recruitment tactics to ensure the safety to potential members and fraternity members.

 It is important to make an informed decision when joining an IFC organization.
 Review the information provided on each of these pages to make an educated choice about which fraternity might be right for you!